Don’t bother calling us, North Korea tells South, as Kim’s sister dials up threats

 The cross-border phone lines were established in 2018 as an outcome of peace talks between Kim Jong Un and South Korean President Moon Jae-in.

-“The inter-Korean hotlines are fundamental means of communication which should be maintained as per agreement between the Koreas,” South Korea’s Unification Ministry said on Tuesday.
-“Our government will keep the agreements between the two Koreas and make efforts towards peace and prosperity on the Korean Peninsula.”
+“The inter-Korean hotlines are fundamental means of communication which should be maintained as per agreement between the Koreas,” South Korea’s Unification Ministry said.
+“Our government will keep the agreements between the two Koreas and make efforts toward peace and prosperity on the Korean Peninsula.”

-Jean Lee, a Korea expert at the Wilson Center, said the North knows the lack of progress in cross-border relations is a “sore point” for the center-left Moon, who has made rapprochement with Pyongyang a focus of his presidency.
+Jean Lee, a Korea expert at the Wilson Center, said the North knows that the lack of progress in cross-border relations is a “sore point” for the center-left Moon, who has made rapprochement with Pyongyang a focus of his presidency.

 “North Korea is gaslighting South Korea ahead of the 20th anniversary of that June 15 milestone because they know Seoul wants a relationship so badly,” she tweeted.
 “And to distract their own people from the reality of their economic hardship.”